aklopez1212/FilmQueryProject/README.md

 If 3 is selected the program will print "Goodbye." and terminate.

 ### Technologies Used
-Java OOP
+-Java OOP
-JDBC
+-JDBC
-Interfaces
+-Interfaces
-Try/Catch
+-Try/Catch
-SQL
+-SQL

 ### Lessons Learned (Pos/Neg)
 Positive: Working with databases and using the info stored within to create objects